Cele Eifert (Gamma Phi Beta) founded ASCAPA, with assistance from her local Gamma Phi Beta

 $500.00 scholarships and we continued giving out two $500 awards until 2008 when we gave three.

-Membership is open to alumnae of any NPC sorority residing in the Southern Crescent area of Atlanta
+Membership is open to alumnae of any NPC sorority residing in the Southern Crescent area of

-that ASCAPA can change that!
-Please encourage any and all sorority women you know or happen to
+sorority.
+We think that ASCAPA can change that!
+Please encourage any and all sorority women you

-meet to please join our group.
+know or happen to meet to please join our group.

 Our History